Updated: November 25, 2020

-For example… my goal is to buy a P3 million condo unit in 2018 (five years from now).
+For example… my goal is to buy a P3 million condo unit five years from now.
 I have P1 million that I can invest in the stock market today.
 The question is, when do I sell my stocks?

 The answer is when those stocks reach a paper value of P3 million.

-If that happens in 2016, then you can either:
+If that happens in just after 3 years, then you can either:

 - Sell your shares immediately and buy the condo unit already.

-- Sell your shares and put the money in a zero-risk investment like a time deposit and wait for 2018 to buy the condo unit.
+- Sell your shares and put the money in a zero-risk investment like a time deposit and wait for your target date to buy the condo unit.

-If you don’t reach your goal by 2018, then some of the things you can do are:
+If you don’t reach your goal amount after five years, then some of the things you can do are:

 - Wait a few more years until the value reaches P3 million.